AYPatrL04/MIT-6.824-2021/Note.md

 ## VM-FT non-deterministic instructions handling

-It firstly scans through all the non-deterministic instructions in Linux before starting the guest spaceor boot to the VM, and makes sure that they are transferred into invalid instructions.
+It firstly scans through all the non-deterministic instructions in Linux before starting the guest space or boot to the VM, and makes sure that they are transferred into invalid instructions.
 When guest space executing these non-deterministic instructions, it transfers control to the hypervisor through the trap, and the hypervisor will emulate to execute the instruction, and record the result to a certain register and send it back.
 The backup will execute this instruction and trap into kernel as well, and it will wait until primary syncs the result of the instruction, thus achieve the same result on this non-deterministic instruction.

 ## VM-FT failover handling